Search Shortcut cmd + k | ctrl + k

 The next example shows a situation where the RETURNING clause is more helpful.
 First, a table is created with a primary key column.
 Then a sequence is created to allow for that primary key to be incremented as new rows are inserted.
 When we insert into the table, we do not already know the values generated by the sequence, so it is valuable to return them.
 For additional information, see the CREATE SEQUENCE page.

-CREATE TABLE t3 (i INT PRIMARY KEY, j INT);
+CREATE TABLE t3 (i INTEGER PRIMARY KEY, j INTEGER);

 CREATE SEQUENCE 't3_key';